monome/docs/norns/control-clock.md

 - internal: advances independently
 - midi: an incoming MIDI clock signal will advance
-- link: if Ableton Live and norns are on the same WIFI network, enabling Link in Live will sync norns + Live in mutual following
+- link: if Ableton Live and norns are on the same WiFi network, enabling Link in Live will sync norns + Live in mutual following
 - crow: pulses from a modular synth into a USB-connected [crow](/docs/crow) will advance

 **tempo**